RETURNING TO CHURCH

 To comply with social distancing, there will be limited seating in church.
 As such, it will be necessary to book for worship.

 We know this will be a substantial change and raises difficult theological questions.
 Nevertheless, for now, it is a vital way of ensuring we keep you safe.
-To book, please contact Rachael Burn, the Parish Assistant on:
+To book, either click here or click the relevant service on the calendar below.

 Entering church and social distancing